digital-work-lab/literature-review-seminar/docs/day_2_teaching_notes_qualities.md

 ### Theoretical contributions

-Study specific exemplars
+- Study specific exemplars

+**TODO**

-**TODO : add Rivard 2024 JSIS**
+- Add Rivard 2024 JSIS.

- TODO : ideally, link to an overview of IS review papers (filtered for impact) scholarship
+- Ideally, link to an overview of IS review papers (filtered for impact)
+- Mention scholarship

 ### Research agenda